waku-org/specs/standards/application/waku-api.md

       entry_nodes:
         type: array<string>
         default: []
-        description: "Nodes to connect to; used for discovery bootstrapping and quick connectivity. entree and multiaddr formats are accepted.
+        description: "Nodes to connect to; used for discovery bootstrapping and quick connectivity. enrtree and multiaddr formats are accepted.
 If not provided, node does not bootstrap to the network (local dev)."
       static_store_nodes:
         type: array<string>
         default: []